csebooks/operating-systems/content.en/storage-management/_index.md

 • **RAID level 4**.
 RAID level 4 is also known as memory-style error-correcting- code (ECC) organization.
 ECC is also used in RAID 5 and 6.

 The idea of ECC can be used directly in storage arrays via striping of blocks across drives.
 For example, the first data block of a sequence of writes can be stored in drive 1, the second block in drive 2, and so on until the _N_th block is stored in drive _N_; the error-correction calculation result of those blocks is stored on drive _N_ \+ 1.
 This scheme is shown in Figure 11.15(c), where the drive labeled _P_ stores the error-correction block.
-If one of the drives fails, the error-correction code recalculation detects that and

-prevents the data from being passed to the requesting process, throwing an error.
+If one of the drives fails, the error-correction code recalculation detects that and  prevents the data from being passed to the requesting process, throwing an error.

 RAID 4 can actually correct errors, even though there is only one ECC block.
 It takes into account the fact that, unlike memory systems, drive controllers can detect whether a sector has been read correctly, so a single parity block can be used for error correction and detection.
 The idea is as follows: If one of the sectors is damaged, we know exactly which sector it is.We disregard the data in that sector and use the parity data to recalculate the bad data.
 For every bit in the block, we can determine if it is a 1 or a 0 by computing the parity of the corresponding bits from sectors in the other drives.
 If the parity of the remaining bits is equal to the stored parity, the missing bit is 0; otherwise, it is 1.

 A block read accesses only one drive, allowing other requests to be processed by the other drives.
 The transfer rates for large reads are high, since all the disks can be read in parallel.
 Large writes also have high transfer rates, since the data and parity can be written in parallel.
 Small independentwrites cannot be performed in parallel.
-An operating-

-system write of data smaller than a block requires that the block be read, modified with the new data, and written back.
+An operating-system write of data smaller than a block requires that the block be read, modified with the new data, and written back.
 The parity block has to be updated as well.
 This is known as the **read-modify-write cycle**.
 Thus, a single write requires four drive accesses: two to read the two old blocks and two to write the two new blocks.
-WAFL (which we cover in Chapter 14) uses RAID level 4 because this RAID

-level allows drives to be added to a RAID set seamlessly.
+WAFL (which we cover in Chapter 14) uses RAID level 4 because this RAID level allows drives to be added to a RAID set seamlessly.
 If the added drives are initializedwith blocks containing only zeros, then the parity value does not change, and the RAID set is still correct.

 RAID level 4 has two advantages over level 1 while providing equal data protection.
 First, the storage overhead is reduced because only one parity drive is needed for several regular drives, whereas one mirror drive is needed for every drive in level 1.
 Second, since reads and writes of a series of blocks are spread out over multiple drives with _N_\-way striping of data, the transfer rate for reading or writing a set of blocks is _N_ times as fast as with level 1.

 A performance problem with RAID 4—and with all parity-based RAID levels—is the expense of computing and writing the XOR parity.
 This overhead can result in slower writes than with non-parity RAID arrays.
 Modern general-purpose CPUs are very fast compared with drive I/O, however, so the performance hit can be minimal.
 Also, many RAID storage arrays or host bus-adapters include a hardware controller with dedicated parity hardware.
 This controller offloads the parity computation from the CPU to the array.
 The array has an NVRAM cache as well, to store the blocks while the parity is computed and to buffer the writes from the controller to the drives.
 Such buffering can avoid most read-modify- write cycles by gathering data to be written into a full stripe and writing to all drives in the stripe concurrently.
 This combination of hardware acceleration and buffering can make parity RAID almost as fast as non- parity RAID, frequently outperforming a non-caching non-parity RAID.

 • **RAID level 5**.
-RAID level 5, or block-interleaved distributed parity, differs from level 4 in that it spreads data and parity among all_N_+1 drives, rather

-than storing data in _N_ drives and parity in one drive.
+RAID level 5, or block-interleaved distributed parity, differs from level 4 in that it spreads data and parity among all_N_+1 drives, rather than storing data in _N_ drives and parity in one drive.
 For each set of _N_ blocks, one of the drives stores the parity and the others store data.
 For example, with an array of five drives, the parity for the _n_th block is stored in drive (_n_mod 5) + 1.
 The _n_th blocks of the other four drives store actual data for that block.
 This setup is shown in Figure 11.15(d), where the _P_s are distributed across all the drives.
 A parity block cannot store parity for blocks in the same drive, because a drive failure would result in loss of data as well as of parity, and hence the loss would not be recoverable.
 By spreading the parity across all the drives in the set, RAID 5 avoids potential overuse of a single parity drive, which can occur with RAID 4.
 RAID 5 is the most common parity RAID.

 • **RAID level 6**.
 RAID level 6, also called the **P + Q redundancy scheme**, is much like RAID level 5 but stores extra redundant information to guard against multiple drive failures.
 XOR parity cannot be used on both parity blocks because theywould be identical andwould not providemore recov- ery information.
 Instead of parity, error-correcting codes such as **Galois fiel math** are used to calculate Q. In the scheme shown in Figure 11.15(e), 2 blocks of redundant data are stored for every 4 blocks of data—com- paredwith 1 parity block in level 5—and the system can tolerate two drive failures.